-Guest post by Michele Lovetri
+By Michele Lovetri

 I don’t know if I would have had kids had I known the internal battle I would face after.
 I love my kids from the depths of my soul, and through it all I would not change a thing, yet if I’m going to be real about how I feel then I have to say it out loud.
 I am a mom with anxiety that has exacerbated following the birth of my twin boys.
 Each day I wake up to the unknown.
 “Will today be a good anxiety day or not?,” “How much will my OCD act up today?,” and the list goes on.

 The postpartum depression came first and with a vengeance.
 It hit two days after the boys were born, in the hospital, and with a feeling like I wanted to come out of my skin.
 It’s almost like anxiety knocked, but depression walked thru the door.
 I came home and I was drowning, completely drowning in myself and an overwhelming numbness.
 I cried, hard.
 All day, every day.
 I sought help and with therapy and medication depression wore out its welcome after a number of months, but anxiety was lurking, so just as my depression headed out, anxiety decided to take up residence.

 So when I say I don’t know if I would have had kids had I known my body would respond the way it did I am speaking my truth.
 It doesn’t mean I don’t love my kids, it doesn’t mean I’m not immensely grateful for these two precious boys in my life, and it doesn’t mean I’m not a good mother, it just means I am normal and human considering what I have been through and while I have accepted that my mental health will always be something I have to work very hard at, I refuse to let it hold me back from living.

 Mama you are not broken.
 You are not your feelings right now, or ever.
 You are not defined by your hard, nor does it have any bearing on whether you are a good parent.
 Mama I see you.
 You are not lost.
 You are there, all of you.
 You are still a person, a whole, beautiful person that is loved, seen and understood.
 You are not your postpartum, you are not weak.
 You are a symbol of immeasurable strength and courage.
 You are not your mental health battle and you are not your thoughts or your struggle.
 You will get thru this.
 You will survive this, I promise you that you will.
 Mama you are strong and you are a fighter.
 I know this in my heart because I was you, all of you.
 Believe in yourself and know you are never alone.

 Michele Lovetri, is a Mental Health & Postpartum Advocate and twin Mama.
 She graduated with a BA in Communications and planned on a career in writing, however, like so many mamas, life took her in a different direction and she began a career in healthcare.
 After the birth of her boys in 2016, everything changed and her love for writing re-surfaced.
 It took her 5 months to get her blog going out of fear.
-She knew sharing your darkness is not easy and criticism, opinions and comments come with the territory, but nothing fills her heart more than another parent or mental health warrior reaching out because she just made them feel less alone by sharing her truth.
+Sharing her darkness is not easy and criticism, opinions and comments come with the territory, but nothing fills her heart more than another parent or mental health warrior reaching out because she just made them feel less alone by sharing her truth.
 You can read more about her #momlife story in her BCB Mom IRL feature.